HIDE OR SEEK?--By James Dobson

 INTELLIGENCE!

 Intelligence is another extremely critical attribute in evaluating the worth of a child, second only to beauty in importance.
-These two qualities are not merely desirable features that we
+These two qualities are not merely desirable features that we hope our children will possess.
+They rank at the very top of our value system.

 I talked recently with a family that applied for the adoption of a child.
 They had finally received the long-awaited telephone call, informing them that a baby had been selected for their consideration.
 The father told me how he questioned the representative from the adoption agency about the infant's history & heritage: